fedbiomed/fedbiomed/docs/developer/ci.md

 * connect with your account on `ci.inria.fr`.
 To get an account on `ci.inria.fr` you need to be approved by one member of the Fed-BioMed CI project or to be a member of Inria
 * request the Fed-BioMed team to become a member of the Fed-BioMed CI project

-Note: using branch `feature/test_ci` can be useful when testing/debugging the CI setup (triggers CI on every push, not only on merge request).
+Note: using branch `feature/test_ci` can be useful when testing/debugging the CI setup (triggers CI on every push, not only on pull request).

 More integration tests run on a nightly basis.
 They need a conda environment `fedbiomed-ci.yaml` which can be found in `./envs/ci/conda`